LeweyM/LeweyM.github.io/personal-site/content/posts/5-Wildcards.md

 We should get one failing test.

+{{% notice info %}}
-Note: Why only one?
+Why only one?
 Well, this is just us getting lucky.
 Our current implementation doesn't recognize the `.` character, so it treats the regex as though it were `ab`.
 This means that the input string `abc` correctly matches the regex `ab`, but we incorrectly match the input string `ab` - which should require another character to fulfil the regex `ab.`.
+{{% /notice %}}

 As we already tokenize the `.` character in our lexer, we can move directly to the parser.
 Let's create a new `AST` node type to represent our wildcard.